Ayanfe-Mee/LITA_Sales_Analysis_Project-1/README.md

   4. StoryTelling with Data: Using visual narratives to guide business owner through findings, emphasizing trends, and actionable insights that can inform business decisions.

 ### Dataset
-- Sales Data from Capstone including;
+- Sales Data from Capstone by LITA_TheIncubator_Hub.
+It includes
   1. Products
   2. Region
   3. Quantity